 Safety.
 Finally, technology has certainly improved truck driver safety.
 With devices like back-up cameras, dash cams and LED flashlights, you are safer than ever before – both from accidents and from insurance issues.

-If you would like to browse the different technology options you have as a truck driver, call Crossroads Leasing & Finance, LLC today.
+If you would like to browse the different technology options you have as a truck driver, call Crossroads Equipment Lease & Finance today.

 As an owner-operator, making smart choices when choosing your fuel is extremely important.
 Day or night, fueling up should constantly be on your radar.
 If you are a first-time or veteran owner-operator, keep these tips in mind the next time you make a pit stop.